JohannaOm/REWEIGHT/Readme.md

 This repository contains code for the 2020 ISWC paper "LM4KG: Improving Common Sense Knowledge Graphs with Language Models"

+(**Note:** Link to paper and citation will be made available upon release of the conference proceedings)

 ## Contents
 We provide code for applying REWEIGHT to the common sense Knowledge Graphs (KGs) ConceptNet, WebChild, and YAGO.